tomasf18/Secure-Repository/delivery2/README.md

 ---

+## Implemented Features
+All previous commands where completely implemented, with the following requirements:
+* When an organization is created, its creator becomes a Manager of the organization
+    * Each Organization must always have a role Manager
+    * Each Organization must have, at all times, at least one subject with the role Manager
+        * When a subject is suspended/removed, it's ensured that the operation is only sucessful if exists other managers in the organization
+* Subjects can be added to organizations by other subjects
+    * Subject can be also suspendend/reactivated by users in the organization who have permission SUBJECT_DOWN/SUBJECT_UP
+    * Subject Manager can never be suspended
+* Roles must have:
+    * A name
+    * A set of permissions
+    * A List of Subjects associated to it
+* New Roles can be created in the context of each organization with the permission ROLE_NEW
+    * Permissions can be added to roles by users with the permission ROLE_MOD
+    * Roles can be deactivated/reactivated by subjects who have the permission ROLE_DOWN/ROLE_UP
+* Sessions have:
+    * One or mode keys
+        * Keys are used for integrity check and to ensure confidentiality
+    * An identifier
+    * An organization
+    * A predefined Time To Live, that is refreshed on each operation
+    * Active Roles
+* Subjects can assume roles in a session, but only if it's bounded to him
+    * A subject can request to activate roles that are bounded to him
+    * When a user assumes roles, he becomes allowed to perform actions based on all the permissions of all the active roles in the current session
+* Documents can be added to the repository
+    * When a file is uploaded, it must be encrypted with a given algorithm and mode
+        * The key to encrypt the file is randomly generated
+    * File Integrity must be checked after being received by the Repository
+        * When user uploads a file, he also uploads a file_handle that consist of the digest of the original file which is used by the server to carry out a integrity check
+    * A document has an ACL that link roles to permissions on that document
+    * Only the creator has full access to the document, when created, however permissions can be added to the each role on the document, initally by the creator and then by users who also get access to permission DOC_ACL
+    * There must be always one subject in the document with access to permission DOC_ACL
+    * A document can also be "deleted"
+        * When a document is "deleted", the file_handle entry is nullified
+        * The file must always be accessible by subjects who have the file handle of the original file
+* Subjects can download files from the repository
+    * Subjects who have access to the metadata can also decrypt the file using the file_handle provided in the metadata
+    * Uppon a decryption, the file handle provided in the metadata is used to carry out an integrity check.
+* Sensitive data is encrypted on the server by a master key before being saved in disk
+* Repository has a well-known public key that is used by the client to verify integrity and source authentication of the returned data
+* All cal

 ## <i class="fa-solid fa-key"></i> Encryption Documentation
 Diagrams of message exchange between client-server

 ![Session Messages Diagram](./docs/SessionMessagesDiagram.pdf)

 ## <i class="fa-solid fa-file-code"></i> How to run the project